 The mission of The Ernest S. Lawrence Trauma Center is to provide community service and outreach through psychoanalytically informed treatment of emotional and physical traumas.
 These programs are based on the principle that psychoanalytic perspectives can be of great benefit when applied outside their traditional frame in confronting cycles of trauma, child abuse and neglect, and transgenerational violence within the community.
 In turn, it is believed that psychoanalysis itself can be enhanced by active engagement with these issues.

-The Center is comprised of Parents and Infants Developing Together and The Soldiers Project, and also features pertinent workshops for the community.
+The Center is comprised of Parents and Infants Developing Together and also features pertinent workshops for the community.

 Parents and Infants Developing Together provides psychological services for families in which multi-generational child abuse may be occurring.
 A group of volunteer clinicians comprised of members of LAISPS and a LAISPS Affiliates group travels weekly to the Echo Park section of Los Angeles and counsels mothers, fathers, and other family members who are attempting to raise their children without violence.
 These clients are referred through the Center for Non-Violent Parenting, a non-profit organization in that community.
 Other Trauma Center therapists provide these services at the Venice Family Clinic in West Los Angeles.

 The Trauma Center has offered workshops addressing clinical issues that are likely to arise when working with at-risk populations.
 Dr. Neil Altman, psychoanalyst and author of “Analyst in the Inner City” has spoken on “Psychotherapy with Inner-City Populations: A Psychodynamic-Systems Perspective” and “Psychotherapy with Foster Children/Youth and their Families: A Psychodynamic-Systems Perspective.”
 These workshops were offered in collaboration with A Home Within, an organization that provides pro bono therapy for foster children, and the Venice Family Clinic.